How the Big Tree Plant Grant Scheme worked

 The Big Tree Plant:

-- is a National campaign that brings together a partnership of national organisations who already plant trees, as well as civic and community groups working with Defra and the Forestry Commission
+- was a national campaign that brought together a partnership of national organisations who already plant trees, as well as civic and community groups working with Defra and the Forestry Commission

-- encourages and supports people to establish, protect and enhance local green spaces
+- encouraged and supported people to establish, protect and enhance local green spaces

-- aims to make neighbourhoods more attractive, healthy places to live; particularly in areas of greatest deprivation and/or where there is little greenery
+- aimed to make neighbourhoods more attractive, healthy places to live; particularly in areas of greatest deprivation and/or where there is little greenery